tahoe-lafs/magic-folder/docs/datamodel.rst

 A Snapshot will have more than one parent in case it is resolving a Conflict (see below).
 In this way, we consider Snapshots as a Directed Acyclic Graph (DAG).

-One can visualize this as a tree: each file has a root in the Personal directory pointing at some Snapshot that itself may point at zero or more parent Snapshots until the very first version.
+One can visualize this as a tree: each file has a root in the Personal directory pointing at some Snapshot that itself may point at zero or more parent Snapshots (and so on, until the very first version is reached).

 When fully synchronized, all Personal directories of all Participants will point to the very same Snapshot object in the Grid (the Capability string will be identical).